openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/in_course_reverification.rst

    checkpoint is the first component in the unit.

 #.
 In the reverification checkpoint component, select **Edit**.
 #.
-In the component editor, locate **Associated Assessment**, and then type the
+In the component editor, locate **Associated Assessment**, and then enter
-   display name of the subsection that contains assessment that you want to associate with the checkpoint.
-If you have not created the assessment yet, type the display name that the assessment will have.
+   the display name of the subsection that contains the assessment that you want to associate with the checkpoint.
+If you have not created the assessment yet, enter the display name that you plan to give the assessment.
 #.
-In the **Verification Attempts** box, select the number of times that you
+For **Verification Attempts**, select the number of times that you
    want to allow learners to attempt to verify their identity.
 You can select up to three attempts.
 #.
 Select **Save**.

-After you create an ICRV checkpoint, the checkpoint appears in the list of course credit requirements on the learner's **Progress** page.
+After you create an reverification checkpoint, the checkpoint appears in the list of course credit requirements on learners' **Progress** pages.

 .. image:: /Images/SFD_Credit_ReqList.png
  :width: 400